-By 2018, the government’s Making Tax Digital initiative will start to affect businesses across the nation, completely overhauling the way that tax is currently paid.
+By 2019, the government’s Making Tax Digital for Business initiative will start to affect businesses across the nation, completely overhauling the way that tax is currently paid.

 Initially introduced by George Osborne in 2015 as a way to reduce the tax administration burden on individuals and businesses, the Making Tax Digital regime will require all businesses to report their tax online on a quarterly basis.

 From April 2019, VAT registered businesses (including self-employed and landlords) with a vatable turnover above the VAT threshold (currently £85,000) will have to:

 - keep their records digitally (for VAT purposes only)

 - provide their VAT return information to HMRC through Making Tax Digital compatible software, using new HMRC API’s

 The government will not widen the scope of Making Tax Digital beyond VAT before the system has been shown to work, and not before April 2020 at the earliest.

 Businesses and individual taxpayers will have to register with HMRC to use the new system.
 They will then have access to pre-populated information and can make submissions or updates at any time.